 It can be so easy in fact that Zynga accidentally made Hanging With Friends blind-accessible.

 It can’t be done without the engine you are using supporting it, or developing natively using UIKit.
-But if you can do it and keep costs low, screenreader userdprofitable niche to cater for, with a low amount of competition.
+But if you can do it and keep costs low, screenreader users can be profitable niche to cater for, due to a low amount of competition.
 Although people who are blind make up less than 1% of the population, MUDRammer’s stats showed 10% of their sales being to blind gamers, and Solara’s blind players are their most loyal, playing for longest and spending the most on iAPs.

 Although screenreader compatibility means catering for a niche, it is absolutely essential for that niche.
 As of iOS7, there is also another niche now involved – screenreader accessibility also makes the game compatible with assistive technology devices used by gamers with profound motor impairments.

-Screenreader support is also possible on PC/Mac/Linux, although it is applicable to a narrower range of games.
+Screenreader support is also possible on Xbox/PC/Mac/Linux, although it is applicable to a narrower range of games.